 In a Coverage series, a physician explores the ways health and health care are affected by climate change, and highlights climate actions families can take to ensure that we provide our children and our loved ones with a healthier, more just, and sustainable world.

-As we near the start of pollen season — and as many of us find ourselves spending more time outdoors in parks or woodlands, as businesses temporarily close — tens of millions of allergic Americans are bracing for discomfort, and even for serious illness.
+As we near the start of the weed pollen season which lasts through the summer — and as many of us find ourselves spending more time outdoors, playing, hiking and physical distancing in parks or woodlands — tens of millions of allergic Americans are bracing for discomfort, and even for serious illness.
 We have medicines that can help relieve the sneezing, snuffling, and aching that allergies can cause, as well as reduce the chances of an emergency room visit for a pollen-induced asthma attack.
 But there may be a more significant way to deal with the growing suffering from seasonal allergies: climate action.

 Fifty years ago, New England’s pollen season started, on average, a week later than it does today, and ended a week earlier.
 What’s changed?
 The climate.

 A warming planet doesn’t just make for hotter summers; it makes spring start earlier and winter start later, and that means longer pollen seasons.

 The climate has changed primarily because we’ve flooded the atmosphere with carbon dioxide from fossil fuels like oil, gas, and coal.
 This higher concentration of carbon dioxide causes plants like ragweed to make more pollen.
 A ragweed plant grown today may make twice as much pollen per plant as it would have in the 19th century when carbon dioxide levels were much lower.